Nyovelt/CS100-ShanghaiTech/README.md

 # CS100 - Computer Programming - Shanghaitech

 This is a collection of CS100 course projects in 2019 fall.
-It contains 8 individual projects, including basic C programming, C++ programming
+It contains 8 individual projects, including basic C and C++ programming language

 ## What can I learn from these projects?
 - Syntax of C and C++ programming language